High-Performance-Computing/Project/MobileNetArchitecture.md

 ## MobileNetV2

 <p align="justify"> The first architecture was updated with <a href="https://arxiv.org/abs/1801.04381">MobileNetV2: Inverted Residuals and Linear Bottlenecks</a> by Mark Sandler, Andrew Howard, Menglong Zhu, Andrey Zhmoginov, Liang-Chieh Chen.
 The network design is based on MobileNetV1 and significantly improves its accuracy.
-The main contribution of MobileNetV2 is a novel layer module: **the inverted residual with linear bottleneck**. </p>
+The main contribution of MobileNetV2 is a novel layer module: the inverted residual with linear bottleneck. </p>

 Here is the illustrations for standard convolutions and depthwise separable convolutions used in the paper: